ivanf-nz/x2ascii/README.md

 ### `src/image_to_ascii.py`
 - Converts images into ASCII text files.
 - Input the image name (with extension) when prompted.
-- Outputs the ASCII art directly to the terminal.
+- Outputs the ASCII art directly to the terminal and a text file in output/ directory.

 ### `src/obj_parser.py`
 - Parses and cleans OBJ files to extract vertices and faces.